particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 The [Particle Console](https://console.particle.io) lists the three limits you will most likely encounter:

 - The number of devices (both cellular and Wi-Fi)
-- The number of data operations consumed this billing month
+- The number of Data Operations consumed this billing month
 - The number of MB of cellular usage this billing month

 Note that the cellular data usage is not real-time.
 It can take at least 24 hours, and in some cases may lag several days behind actual usage.